ryan-hunt-fed/Dev-Academy-Final-Project/README.md

 How will you make sure everyone feels included?

-- Make sure people have time to speak, Listen to each other, Let the person finish their idea before inputting, Run by group if there are separate meetings and decisions are made.
+- Make sure people have time to speak, Listen to each other, Let the person finish their idea before inputting, Run by group if there are separate meetings and decisions are made, which will be done in person, if someone is sick will do updates via Slack at lunch and end of day.

 How will you decide who needs to be present for which conversations